tasdikrahman/tasdikrahman.me/_posts/2020-12-23-maintaining-aptly-the-debian-package-manager.md

 	if c.Bind(&b) != nil {
 		return
 	}
+...
+...
 ```

 The var `b` would get it's de-serialised content for `SkipContents` is what we anticipated, when we started passing the value `skip-contents: true`(as we saw in the [docs](https://www.aptly.info/doc/aptly/publish/repo/)), in the `PUT` call, as part of the final package step.But this also seemed to not work.

-After digging a bit more, [Vidit](https://twitter.com/viditganpi/) and [Kartik](https://twitter.com/kartik7153/) discovered that we were passing the wrong header key which would be used to Skip contents, from their test suite, the configuration to allow [setting this value](https://github.com/aptly-dev/aptly/blob/24a027194ea8818307083396edb76565f41acc92/system/t12_api/publish.py#L49), the header to be passed was `SkipContents`, after making the change.
+After digging a bit more, [Vidit](https://twitter.com/viditganpi/) and [Kartik](https://twitter.com/kartik7153/) discovered that we were passing the wrong header key which would be used to Skip contents, from their test suite, the configuration to allow [setting this value](https://github.com/aptly-dev/aptly/blob/24a027194ea8818307083396edb76565f41acc92/system/t12_api/publish.py#L49), the header to be passed was `SkipContents: true`, after making the change.
 This was the step which was taking all the time as the package index size grew over time, making the whole package upload step slow.

 ## Alternative ways of tackling this problem